apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/3-autograd.md

 ```

 Additionally, MXNet records the execution trace and computes the gradient
-accordingly.Consider the following function `f` in the following example code.
-The function doubles the inputs until its `norm` reaches 1000.
-Then it selects
+accordingly.
+The following function `f` doubles the inputs until its `norm`
-one element depending on the sum of its elements.
+reaches 1000.
+Then it selects one element depending on the sum of its elements.

 ```python
 def f(a):